Once you start writing VBA codes, there’s an important thing that you need to learn along with that and that’s using COMMENTS in your VBA codes.

 VBA gives you an option to change the format of the comment if you want to do so.
 From the Tools ➜ Options ➜ Editor Format, click on the comment text.

 As you can see, I have changed the color of the comment text from green to blue.
-Now all the comments which I have in the code window are of blue color.
+Now all the comments which I have in the code window are in blue color.